Skip to Content

 I was schooled on this by our contributor Sasha Hunter our bread baker extraordinaire friend.

-Sasha recommends King Arthur bread flour or high protein flour All purpose Montana White flour.
+Sasha recommends King Arthur bread flour or high protein All purpose Montana White flour.
 What a difference in my loaf rise!
 Look for flour the is over 12% protein or 5 grams protein on the label.
+Flour choice has a big impact on dough strength and rise.
+For a deeper look at how different flours behave, see Sourdough Flour Types Guide.

-This is a sticky dough best handled with wet hands.
+This is a sticky 78% hydration loaf.
+The dough is best handled with wet hands.

 More Helpful Tips: